-Jim Lommasson's photo montage of a type Holocaust Museum & Education Center writer used to create life-saving documents during the Holocaust. | Photo by Jim Lommasson courtesy of Illinoi: Sept.
-4th 2017 This typewriter you see here loas made & brought from Berlin fermany to this white tates in 1939 really very appropriates as it really very appropriates as it that vas the actua (me) aved our 3-9 s to his very instran Ain migrate le March OL.
-1939 . parch of 1939 e lided d abread in the second of the second in Chicago. he deked if they could sponsor us so to we would be able to came to the second in the second to the ttle.)
-SA. to typing many letters with this typewriter Te se Relatives and assuing them that we ald not be a burden to them but would Two of work to be tenancially
+Sept.
+4th 2017 This typewriter you see here loas made & brought from Berlin Jermany to this white Jates in 1939 I really very appropriate as it that aved own 3-9 (me) sto his very instran Ain migrate les March OL.
+1939 alided in the court sponsor us so he deked if they court sponsor us so he deked if they court bean to the source of the court sponsor us so he deked if they court bean to the they SA. to typing many letters with this typewriter Te se Belotives and assuing them that we uld not be a burden to them but would Two of work to be linancially